 Ilinois places a two-year limit on personal injury claims, including construction accident claims.
 This allows enough time to identify all of the damages associated with the injury, and to make every attempt to negotiate a settlement with the insurance company of the liable party.
 If the insurance company doesn’t offer an ample settlement for damages, you and your attorney can choose to file a lawsuit as long as it’s still less than two years from the date the injury occurred.

 Our attorneys are committed to helping you navigate the complicated legal system.
-Our reputation for results, now totaling more than $2.5 billion, is proof of our commitment to helping people throughout Illinois get the justice they deserve.
-When you work with us you can expect honesty, professionalism, and attention to detail every step of the way.
+Our law firm’s reputation for results, now totaling more than $2.5 billion, is proof of our commitment to helping people throughout Illinois get the justice they deserve.
+When you work with our construction accident lawyers, you can expect honesty, professionalism, and attention to detail every step of the way.

 Call our office in Chicago today at (312) 509-8900 or fill out our contact form online.